-Aid Station 1 (Bennett Pass) to Aid Station 2 (Gunsight): Leaving Bennett Pass Aid Station, runners head east along the rugged, historic Bennett Pass Road for a rolling 4.2 mile tour to Gunsight Aid Station.
+Aid Station 1 (Bennett Pass) to Aid Station 2 (Gunsight): Leaving Bennett Pass Aid Station, runners head east along the rugged, historic Bennett Pass Road (doubletrack jeep road) for a scenic rolling 4.2 mile stretch to Gunsight Aid Station.
 Views to the south open to Mt.
 Jefferson and the White River drainage, while views to the north offer striking views of the the Hood River Valley, Gunsight Ridge and Surveyors Ridge.
 The major Washington volcanoes of Mt.
 St. Helens, Mt.
 Adams and Mt.
-Rainier can also be seen on clear days.
+Rainier are also easily seen on clear days.

 Aid Station 2 (Gunsight) to Aid Station 3 (High Prairie): Upon arrival at Gunsight Aid Station, runners head north on Gunsight Ridge Trail, traversing some technical sections of talus slope, rocky ridgeline trail and high mountain larch and fir forest.
 This section offers spectacular views of the Badger Creek Wilderness to the east and of course Mt.
 Hood to the west.
 Gunsight Trail ends at Gumjuwac Saddle back on the historic Bennett Pass Road for a rocky 2-mile cliffside ascent to High Prairie, with some of the most expansive and magnificent views of Mt.
-Hood anywhere on course, as well as views of Mt.
-St. Helens, Mt.
-Adams and Mt.
-Rainier on clear days.
+Hood anywhere on course.
 Runners reach High Prairie Aid Station at the junction of the Cooks Meadow Trail and Bennett Pass Road, the highest point on the course at 5970’ along the border of the Badger Creek Wilderness.

 Aid Station 3 (High Prairie) to Aid Station 4 (Surveyor’s Ridge): Leaving High Praire Aid Station, runners face a long, flowing 6 mile rolling descent on the serenely forested Cooks Meadow Trail, offering several spectacular viewpoints of Mt.
 Hood during the first few miles, transitioning to wildflower meadows and mixed fir and ponderosa pine forest further down.
 The Cooks Meadow Trail crosses Forest Road 44, and immediately end onto Surveyor’s Ridge Trail.
 Runners turn right here, on a footbridge over the Dog River and 1.6 miles of gently rolling trail to Surveyor’s Ridge Aid Station.
 This is a crew accessible aid station with drop bags and portable toilets accessible.
 There is a 12PM cutoff at this aid station.